 An assessment will be prepared for your review.
 Talk with the technician to understand what is needed to be done.

 Standing water will be removed before other work will continue.
 This will allow technicians to find the source and plug it so that the water flow is stopped.
+After the hole has been plugged or the crack where water is seeping in has been filled there’s still plenty of work left to do before the cleanup restoration project is complete.

 The drying process begins after the damaged area has been cleared of water and the structural hazards have been removed.
 They install fans and dehumidifiers in the area and may require plastic sheeting and heater to hasten water evaporation.
 Holes will be drilled to affected walls and baseboards to let it dry properly.
 Carpets may need to be lifted and sections of wood may need to be removed to avoid odor and mold growth.
 Excessive moisture might have damaged the house's structure.